Codenetz/codew/README.md

 The language for new clients is determined by:
 - accessing the root domain (`example`): The language is based on the ip geolocation of the client.
 - accessing a subdomain (`es.example`): The language is based on the subdomain and will be used from here onwards.

+**Translation**
+---
+Language functionality must be enabled in order to use the translations.

+By using the language middleware a property `translation` is set in the request.
+The value of the `translation` property is an object holding all translations from current language.

+***Translation file***
+Translation files are key-value json objects located in `/translations` directory.
+To have a correct match between client language and translation file the file names must be same as the language codes in `/boot/language.js`.

 ---